 Figure 3.5.
-Configuring Memory and CPUAfter you have configured the memory and CPU settings, clickto continue.
+Configuring Memory and CPUAfter you have configured the memory and CPU settings, click Forward to continue.

 NoteMemory and virtual CPUs can be overcommitted.
 For more information on overcommitting, see Chapter 7, Overcommitting with KVM.

 Configure storageEnable and assign sufficient space for your virtual machine and any applications it requires.
 Assign at least 5 GB for a desktop installation or at least 1 GB for a minimal installation.

 Figure 3.6.
 Configuring virtual storage

 NoteLive and offline migrations require virtual machines to be installed on shared network storage.
 For information on setting up shared storage for virtual machines, see Section 15.4, “Shared Storage Example: NFS for a Simple Migration”.